kevinpalis/gobii-hdf5/production/Readme.md

 # Using loadHDF5

-To use `bin/loadHDF5`, you must first set the system stacksize to unlimited.
-In csh, "limit stacksize unlimited".
-In bash, "ulimit -s unlimited".

 The application takes three arguments: the datasize for each allele/datacell in the input, the name of the input Intermediate Format file, and the name of the destination HDF5 file.
 The valid values for